Best of Central Asia Tour – Fall 2025

 highlights

-• Wander the bustling streets of UNESCO World Heritage Sites of Khiva and Bukhara
+• Wander the bustling streets of the UNESCO World Heritage Sites of Khiva and Bukhara.

 • Shop in authentic oriental bazaars for everything from hand-woven silks to spices.